 Maintaining the security of each control station at all times is the only way to assure the security of the institution.
 It is essential that all security procedures be strictly followed in every situation.
-Control stations are located in or immediately adjacent to offender living areas to permit officers to hear, see, and respond quickly to emergency situations (5-ACI-3A-03).

 - (a) Doors to all control stations are to remain locked at all times to assure the security of that station, except when allowing an authorized entry or exit. - (b) There will always be at least one locked door between any offenders and a control station. - (c) Only authorized staff will be allowed inside a control station.
-Authorized staff will consist of officers assigned to a control station and their supervisors. - (d) No offender will ever be allowed inside a control station. - (e) Facility maintenance staff with authorization from the Unit Manager or Shift OIC may enter to perform necessary maintenance in the area. - (f) Access to a control station by any other person must be approved by the Unit Manager or Shift OIC. - (g) Non-staff maintenance workers allowed in a control station must be approved by the Unit Manager or Shift OIC, and must be directly supervised by a correctional officer. - (h) Control Centers will have an emergency access, which is maintained by emergency keys that are accessible and stored in a secured location in the event the control room officers become incapacitated.
-Control centers shall maintain a means of emergency evacuation plans, procedures, and instructions in the event an emergency situation occurs. - (i) Staff assigned to control centers are thoroughly trained in job responsibilities to include but not limited to initial emergency response codes, electronic alarms, staff notification, and issuing emergency equipment.
-These staff are also responsible for knowing the location of staff assigned to floor posts and monitoring their safety inside the housing units. - (j) Proper and accurate identification of staff and offenders shall be exercised before prior access or exit is permitted through any controlled doorways and gates. - (k) All equipment shall be in operational condition, serviceable and function properly, including but not limited to: video monitors, intercoms, fire alarms, electronic locking systems including indicator lights, and perimeter detection system alarm indicators.
-Door control panel LED lights shall properly light and indicate the door status as open or closed. - (1) Facilities shall have a procedure/SOP to maintain constant security and communication with and permit perimeter security to remain intact when officers must be relieved. - (m) Control stations with a sally port will ensure only one door at a time is open to ensure control of offender movement in that area.
+Authorized staff will consist of officers assigned to a control station and their supervisors.

+- (d) No offender will ever be allowed inside a control station. - (e) Facility maintenance staff with authorization from the Unit Manager or Lieutenant in charge of the control station may enter to perform necessary maintenance in the area. - (f) Access to a control station by any other person must be approved by the Unit Manager or Lieutenant in charge of the control station. - (g) Non-staff maintenance workers allowed in a control station must be approved by the Unit Manager or Shift OIC, and must be directly supervised by a correctional officer. - (h) Control Centers will have an emergency access, which is maintained by emergency keys that are accessible and stored in a secured location in the event the control room officers become incapacitated.
+Control centers shall maintain a means of emergency evacuation plans, procedures, and instructions in the event an emergency situation occurs. - (i) Staff assigned to control centers are thoroughly trained in job responsibilities to include but not limited to initial emergency response codes, electronic alarms, staff notification, and issuing emergency equipment. - (j) Proper and accurate identification of staff and offenders shall be exercised before prior access or exit is permitted through any controlled doorways and gates. - (k) All equipment shall be in operational condition, serviceable and function properly, including but not limited to: video monitors, intercoms, fire alarms, electronic locking systems including indicator lights, and perimeter detection system alarm indicators.
+Door control panel LED lights shall properly light and indicate the door status as open or closed. - (1) Facilities shall have a procedure/SOP to maintain constant security and communication with and permit perimeter security to remain intact when officers must be relieved.